ivanpahlevi8/Challenge/README.md

 ### User Add Product Features
 This feature in this application can be used for user to add item in store to their account basket.
 To access this feature, user must login first with their account in database.
+This feature is Put request from API.
 If user already login, user can use this feature.
 To access this feature, user can use url below, <br/>
 ``` sql
 http://localhost:2020/user-get-item?item_id=67df7eca-31cf-4be0-8899-366402650ceb